-- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils

-- Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Pupils can report any concerns to any adult they trust in school and all adults take disclosures seriously - We make pupils aware of the reporting systems and processes, through assemblies, discussion in class and lessons including relationships/sex education curriculum - We ensure our pupils feel safe in submitting any concerns through reassurances provided following any disclosures
+- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Your reporting systems for pupils, e.g. what it looks like for pupils in terms of who they should report concerns to - How you make pupils aware of the reporting systems and processes, e.g. through discussion in your relationships/sex education curriculum - How pupils will feel safe in submitting any concerns, e.g. reassurances provided following disclosures]